 - a.
-Repeated, unwanted, intrusive, and frightening communications by phone, mail, e-mail, text, social media, etc. - b.
+Repeated, unwanted, intrusive, and frightening communications by phone, mail, email, text, social media, etc. - b.
 Following or lying in wait at places such as home, school, work, or recreation place. - c.
 Repeatedly leaving or sending unwanted items or presents. - d.
 Making direct or indirect threats of harm against the Complainant, their children, relatives, friends, or pets. - e.
 Damaging or threatening to damage the Complainant's property. - f.
 Harassing the Complainant through the Internet. - g.
-Posting information or spreading rumors about the Complainant on the Internet, in a public place, or by word of mouth.

-h.
-Obtaining personal information about the Complainant by accessing public records, using Internet search services, hiring private investigators, going through their garbage, following them, contacting their friends, family, work, or neighbors, etc.
+Posting information or spreading rumors about the Complainant on the Internet, in a public place, or by word of mouth. - h.
+Obtaining personal information about the Complainant (outside the context of a conduct process) by accessing public records, using Internet search services, hiring private investigators, going through their garbage, following them, contacting their friends, family, work, or neighbors, etc.